MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Ad.md

 [Campaign](./Campaign)|The campaign to which this ad belongs.
 &nbsp;|&nbsp;
 ## <a name="getdisapprovalreasons"></a>getDisapprovalReasons
-Returns an array containing the reasons for which this ad was disapproved.
+Returns the reasons for why the ad was disapproved.

 If it is not disapproved, the array will be empty.

 ### Returns:
 |Type|Description|
 |-|-
-String[]|
+String[]|The reasons for why the ad was disapproved.
 &nbsp;|&nbsp;
 ## <a name="getdisplayurl"></a>getDisplayUrl
 Returns the display URL of this ad.
 This value could be null for some types of ads.